 There are thousands of online sportsbooks on the market today, and new ones starting up almost daily.
-Online websites offer many different types of bonus awards to incentivize you to play with them.
+Books offer many different types of bonus awards to incentivize you to play with them.
 We’re here to help you sort through the fine print to get to the meat of the offer.
 Like some of the “ladies” you’ll see strolling through casinos in Las Vegas, not all that glitters is gold.
 Knowing the difference between a bonus with true value vs one with no spine, is what we do best…

 Kinds of Sportsbook Bonus

 Of all the bonus offers online today, the Sign Up Bonus is the one awarded to sports bettors most often.
-Normally a sign up bonus is a percentage between 10% and 100% of your first deposit.
-Simply stated, a deposit of $100 that comes with a 50% sign up bonus means your bankroll begins with $150 as its base amount.
+Normally a sign up bonus is a percentage between 10 per cent and 100 per cent of your first deposit.
+Simply stated, a deposit of $100 that comes with a 50 per cent sign up bonus means your bankroll begins with $150 as its base amount.
 Often there are restrictions that come with such bonuses, such as how many times you must make rollover bets prior to being permitted to cash out, so always read the fine print before singing up to a sportsbook.

 Match Bonus offers are normally the most lucrative of all bonus rewards.
 Only a handful of betting websites offer match bonuses as their primary offer.
 More often sportsbooks will use match bonuses as a special promotion during major sporting events like the World Cup of Soccer.
-A 100% match bonus means a $50 deposit will be matched dollar for dollar by the offering sportsbook.
+A 100 per cent match bonus means a $50 deposit will be matched dollar for dollar by the offering sportsbook.

 When it comes time to top up your sports betting bankroll, be sure to take advantage of solid reload bonuses if they are being offered.
 In many cases the reload bonus percentage will be the same, or slightly lower, than a sign up bonus.
 While the bonus cash is yours to keep, you must make a certain amount of wagers before you can cash out any funds obtained through a reload bonus offer.